ConnectiveConsulting/ai-workshop/exercises/1.1-setup/README.md

 1. Open MS Remote Desktop (Start > Search > Remote Desktop)

-1. In the Computer field enter the IP address of the remote VM assigned to you
+1. In the Computer field enter the IP address or name of the remote VM assigned to you.

 1. Click 'Show Options'